pvico/grbl32/README.md

 #### Modify it

-Verify the CNC machine selection and settings in `grbl/config.h` and `grbl/defaults.h`.
+Modify as required the CNC machine selection and settings in `grbl/config.h` and `grbl/defaults.h`.
 The default configuration is for my Ebay/Amazon chinese 3040.

 #### Compile it